 - a.
-Chelating agents stimulate root exudates (natural chelating compounds) - A chelating agent increases the transport and accumulation of the HM_s-Chelator complex in the rhizosphere - 7 The process of plant transpiration affects the translocation of HM_s in plants.
+Chelating agents stimulate root exudates (natural chelating compounds) - b.
+A chelating agent increases the transport and accumulation of the HM_s-Chelator complex in the rhizosphere - c.
+The process of plant transpiration affects the translocation of HMs in plants.

 The chelating agent forms a complex with heavy metals outside the plant, namely the HM-chelator complex.
-Then the HM_s-chelator complex enters the plant through the xylem.
-A chelating agent applied to soil contaminated with heavy metals will form an HM_s-Chelator complex, then the absorption process occurs through root absorption.
+Then the HMs-chelator complex enters the plant through the xylem.
+A chelating agent applied to soil contaminated with heavy metals will form an HMs-Chelator complex, then the absorption process occurs through root absorption.
 The roots and water absorb the HMs-Chelator complex to the xylem by diffusion [18].

 The HM-Chelator complex moves along the symplast through the plasmodesmata.
 It can also pass through the apoplast.
 When it reaches the Casparian strip, the HM-Chelator complex will enter the symplast flow.
 Further transport of solutes (including the HM-Chelator complex) from roots to shoots through plant transpiration.
 The chelator causes higher metal diffusion through the roots by increasing the metal concentration in the soil through metal desorption and lowering the metal diffusion coefficient in the complex form.
 Because it has a neutral charge complex, it will not be blocked by carboxyl groups or polysaccharides on rhizodermal cells [19].
-In exerce, chelators can cause the movement of HMs directly to the roots by indignost the plant through the roots and be translocated to the plant parts by the process of transpiration [19].
+In essence, chelators can cause the movement of HMs directly to the roots by binding to heavy metals to form complexes with HMs in the soil solution, then enter the plant through the roots and be translocated to the plant parts by the process of transpiration [19].